pavle-doby/frontend-setup-guide/React.setup.md

-# How to Setup React.js App
+# How to Setup React App

 ## Pre-requisites